Aymane-dihaj/Aymane-dihaj/README.md

 ## Hi There, Welcome to my Github profile!

-Enthusiastic Frontend Developer in the Making | Lifelong Learner
+Enthusiastic Frontend Developer in the Making

 ## About Me

 Hey there!
-I'm on a mission to become a skilled frontend developer and create awesome user experiences.
+I'm on a mission to become a skilled FullStack developer and create awesome user experiences.
 My journey involves a lot of learning, experimenting, and a dash of coffee.

 ## Tech Stack